Introduction to Monitoring Kubernetes

 Grafana is a metrics analytics platform.
 It enables querying, visualizing, alerting, and understanding Kubernetes metrics.

 The biggest strength of Grafana is its flexibility.
-It allows you to bring together numerous metrics into a convenient dashboard at your ease.
-For example, you can catch the metrics from cAdvisor or Prometheus.
+It allows you to easily combine numerous metrics into a convenient dashboard.
+For example, you can capture metrics from cAdvisor or Prometheus.
 In addition to the standard metrics that every node and pod will have, Grafana allows you to add specific metrics for applications.

-MetricFire offers a Hosted Grafana service, where you can try out Grafana and see what it's all about.
+MetricFire offers a Hosted Grafana service, where you can try Grafana and learn about it.

 Kubewatch